-In this article, we present a compilation of ten remarkable health benefits associated with the consumption of elephant apples.
-So, let’s unravel the many wonders of the elephant apple and discover its possibilities for enhancing our health and vitality.
+In this article, we present a compilation of ten remarkable health benefits associated with elephant apples.
+So, let’s explore the many wonders of the elephant apple and discover its possibilities for the sake of our health and wellness.

 What is an elephant apple?

-The elephant apple, scientifically known as Dillenia indica, is a tropical fruit native to various regions of Asia, including India, Bangladesh, and Sri Lanka.
-Also referred to as “Chalta,” this fruit belongs to the Dilleniaceae family and is renowned for its distinctive appearance and unique flavor.
+The elephant apple, Scientific Name: Dillenia Indica, is a tropical fruit native to various regions of Asia, including India, Bangladesh, and Sri Lanka.
+Also referred to as “Chalta,” this fruit belongs to the Dilleniaceae family.
+It is renowned for its distinctive appearance and unique flavor.

 The elephant apple tree grows to a moderate height, displaying glossy evergreen leaves.
 The fruit itself is spherical, resembling a small green-yellowish apple.
 Its rough outer skin conceals a juicy, translucent, slightly acidic pulp containing numerous small seeds.